-Larger batteries, better cameras and new color options.
+Larger batteries, better cameras, and new color options.
 By now, you’ve probably already heard about most of the main features of the iPhone 11, iPhone 11 Pro and iPhone 11 Pro Max.
-But Apple’s 2019 slate of iPhones actually have plenty of other secret or hidden features that the company either implemented quietly or hasn’t really talk about.
+But Apple’s 2019 slate of iPhones actually has plenty of other secret or hidden features that the company either implemented quietly or hasn’t really talk about.

 - 13 settings you should change in iOS 13 or iPadOS